Accessibility Percolation with Rough Mount Fuji labels: Introduction

-where $d(\rho,v)$ is the distance from the root to vertex $v$. \end{definition}
+where $d(\rho,v)$ is the distance from the root $\rho$ to vertex $v$. \end{definition}

-Often we will let $d$ be the graph distance, though other metrics are possible, and later in the paper we will also consider the case when $d$ is the $\ell^p$ distance on the integer lattice $\Z^n$.
-We may also restrict which paths are allowed: for example, in \cite{berestycki2016nobacksteps}, only \emph{non-backtracking} paths are allowed, whereas in \cite{berestycki2017backsteps}, paths are allowed to backtrack.
-We will give further details later; on trees, which will be the subject of the first part of this paper, all paths are non-backtracking and this issue does not arise.
+Unless otherwise specified, $d$ will denote the graph distance, though other choices of metric are possible.
+In particular, later in the paper we consider the case when $d$ is the $\ell^p$ distance on the integer lattice $\Z^n$.
+One may also restrict the class of admissible paths: for example, \cite{berestycki2016nobacksteps} considers only non-backtracking paths, whereas \cite{berestycki2017backsteps} allows backtracking.
+On trees, which are the focus of the first part of this paper, all simple paths are non-backtracking and therefore this issue does not arise.

-It is also possible to consider distributions other than uniform in Definition \ref{RMF}: see e.g.~\cite{aita2000analysis}.
-In this paper, we consider only the uniform case in order to keep notation and calculations manageable, but it would be interesting to adapt our methods to other distributions, and we intend to consider this possibility in future work.
+Although other distributions for the random variables $U_v$ in Definition \ref{RMF} can be considered (see, for example, \cite{aita2000analysis}), we restrict attention here to the uniform distribution in order to keep notation and calculations relatively concise.
+Extending our results to more general distributions is an interesting direction which we intend to consider in future work.

+We observe that when $\theta=0$, we recover the House of Cards model.
+As $\theta$ increases, the deterministic drift term $\theta d(\rho,v)$ makes it progressively easier for labels along paths emanating from the root to be increasing, long increasing paths could exist even on graphs of uniformly bounded degree.
+For any infinite, locally finite, connected graph $G$, monotonicity implies the existence of a critical value $\theta_c$ such that there is almost surely no infinite accessible path for $\theta<\theta_c$, whereas such paths do exist with strictly positive probability for $\theta>\theta_c$.